Fishing For Brook Trout In Ontario

 The angler in the picture crouches down to get a good drift under the branches and is rewarded with a few nice trout.
 It’s amazing where these trout will hide and it’s often these super tough to fish spots where the biggest fish are.

-Most rivers that I know of have limited access of only a few very small sections which include along side of roads or under bridges or the odd conservation area or park area where it’s public.
-These areas often get heavily fished and the big fish get fished out making for often tough and poor fishing but if you’re prepared to walk a bit to get away from the main access points you may be rewarded with some good fishing.
+Good access is limited but anglers can try near bridges, park areas, and some conservation areas.
+These areas might get fished hard and the big fish might get fished out making for often harder fishing.
+If you’re prepared to walk 10 minutes up or down the river to get away from the main access points you may be rewarded with some good fishing.

 ONTARIO TROUT SEASON